 Obama may provide new clues when he accepts his party's nomination on Thursday night.
 But it won't be possible to gauge the full meaning of Obamaism unless and until Americans allow him to convert the soaring poetry of campaign rhetoric into the hard prose of governing.
 For now, he's a comet: dynamic and sometimes dazzling, but still distant and indistinct.

-This article appears in the Aug.
-30, 2008, edition of National Journal.
+This article appears in the August 30, 2008, edition of National Journal Magazine.